GrayHatGuy/dockery/README.md

 	sudo bash ~/dockery/setup.sh

 ### Usage
+Scripts can be ran individually or in custom sequences.

 **To run scripts #1 to #5 separately use the form below.**
 _Script #1 dbu.sh shown as an example._